 Mesothelioma is an aggressive form of cancer and often causes painful side effects.
-A study of patients with malignant mesotheliomas revealed substantial impact on daily life.
+A study of patients with malignant mesotheliomas revealed a substantial impact on daily life.
 Tumors and their treatment disrupt normal routines.
 Consequently, many patients can no longer work or oversee family responsibilities.

 However, household bills and errands must still be managed.
 Caregivers relieve the burden of some of these tasks.
 They can expect to help with mesothelioma and treatment activities like:

 - Keeping other family members updated